juanantoniofm/letter_counting/README.md

     rho (total strokes required to write a word) lenght (of the word)

-and then extract words that we care about, like
+and then extract words that we care about, like this example, plotting all the words (light blue) and the groups (A,B,C,D) of chosen words and their place.

 ![word_space](./word_space.png)